Person Information

 Biography

 Chloe is mentioned in 18341217WHS_FMS.
-We believe this is Chloe Salware, a manumitted slave from SSS's household.
+Chloe was a manumitted slave from SSS's household.
 This makes sense because in this letter WHS says "your letter came just after I had left Orange County when I might have

 made the arrangement you desire concerning Chloes little girl.
 I can yet do it perhaps if you still remain